Ricky Powell: Group exhibitions

 Powell considered the relationship between the photographer and the photograph to be "a chemical connection of some sort".
 Later in life, he was more likely to "photograph strangers in his Greenwich Village neighborhood than multi platinum hip-hop acts and Downtown art stars".

 Death

-Powell died on February 1, 2021.
+Powell died on February 1, 2021 in Manhattan.
 A statement from his manager confirmed his death from heart failure at 59.
+In honor of his legacy, there have been efforts made by the Ricky Powell Estate to dedicate a bench in Washington Square Park to Ricky, serving as a tribute to his lasting influence on New York City's artistic and musical communities.